sigp/lighthouse/book/src/merge-migration.md

   `http://localhost:8551`.
 - `--execution-jwt <FILE>`: the path to the file containing the JWT secret shared by Lighthouse and the execution engine.
-- `--execution-jwt-secret-key <STRING>`: the hex-encoded JWT secret shared by Lighthouse and the execution engine.

-If you set up an execution engine with `--execution-endpoint` then you *must* provide a JWT secret.
+If you set up an execution engine with `--execution-endpoint` then you *must* provide a JWT secret using `--execution-jwt`.
 This is a mandatory form of authentication that ensures that Lighthouse has authority to control the execution engine.

-The first option is to specify the file path with the JWT secret using `--execution-jwt`.

-The second option is to pass the JWT secret directly with the cli flag `--execution-jwt-secret-key`.
-This option can also be used in combination with docker and environment variables by injecting the key as an env variable to the cli flags:

-`--execution-jwt-secret-key=$EXECUTION_JWT_SECRET_KEY`
+> Tip: the --execution-jwt-secret-key <STRING> flag can be used instead of --execution-jwt <FILE>.
+> This is useful, for example, for users who wish to inject the value into a Docker container without
+> needing to pass a jwt secret file.

 The execution engine connection must be **exclusive**, i.e. you must have one execution node per beacon node.
 The reason for this is that the beacon node _controls_ the execution node.
 Please